Catoosa County to purchase 50 new breathing packs for fire department

 During the Feb.
 19 Board of Commissioner’s meeting, Fire Chief Randy Camp presented the recent bid results to the board.

-“Back in Dec., we requested to go out to bid for 50 new breathing apparatuses,” Camp said.
-“This would be purchased out of the 2014 SPLOST funds, which currently has a balance of $1.2 million.
+“Back in December we requested to go out to bid for 50 new breathing apparatuses,” Camp said.
+“This would be purchased out of the 2014 SPLOST funds, which currently has a balance of $1.2 million."

 Camp says the need for the new gear stems several air tanks getting up there in age.